I-26 Connector Project

 Now – The final environmental impact statement is in progress.

-September 6, 2017 - An internal meeting including the City’s representatives on the I-26 Connector Project Working Group will be held at City Hall on the Mezzanine Level in the Water Admin Conference Room from 10:00 am until 11:30 am.
+July 3, 2018 - An internal meeting including the City's representatives on the I-26 Connector Project Working Group will be held at City Hall on the Mezzanine Level in the Transportation Department Conference Room from 9 a.m. to 10 a.m.
 The focus of the meeting will be to discuss the consultant's draft memo that will be submitted to the NCDOT for inclusion in the FEIS.